Using Language Interpretation and Closed Captioning

 Closed Captioning

-Closed Captioning is a service that provides written captions for all audio dialogue provided in an AIRCast Studio session.
+Closed Captioning gives written captions for all audio dialogue provided in an AIRCast Studio session.

 Captions are automatically provided for you, eliminating the need to license external closed captioning services.
 Closed captioned works for all content with audio, including speaker presentations and pre-recorded content.

-Once enabled, attendees can turn on Closed Captioning and view a real-time caption of the audio track.
+Once enabled, attendees can turn on Closed Captioning and see a real-time caption of the audio track.
 This applies to both live presentations and audio from pre-recorded content.

 Enabling Closed Captioning